-Summary 2017: Included in Part II of the Draft New Zoning Ordinance are allowances for both live/work units, caretaker units, as well as Accessory Dwelling Units.
-Each of these types of units help provide affordable employee housing, generate additional economic activity in the community, and assist with efforts to maintain an appropriate jobs-housing balance in Goleta.
+Summary 2018: Included in Part II of the revised draft New Zoning Ordinance are allowances for both Live/Work units, Caretaker units, as well as Accessory Dwelling Units.
+Each of these types of units helps to provide more choice for affordable employee housing, generate additional economic activity in the community, and assist with the City's efforts to maintain an appropriate jobs/housing balance in Goleta.